Thursday, March 23, 2017

 A 16-bit jaw dropper

-I've always felt the graphics were extraordinary for the period as they perfectly demonstrated our superiority over the 8-bit computers.
-The 80s were an era of no-lame Amiga ports, so this game has been programmed well.
-The scrolling is smooth, but the backgrounds are basic.
-However, each level looks great with gorgeous sprites.
-Heck, even dying is a beautiful moment, and I'll never tire of the flicky death effect as my soul ascends into heaven.
-An amazing effect.
+I've always felt the graphics are extraordinary and demonstrate our superiority over the 8-bit computers.
+The 1980s were an era of no-lame Amiga ports, so this game has been programmed well (thank you, Time Moore).
+The scrolling is smooth, the landscapes are great, and we have gorgeous sprites.
+Heck, even dying is a beautiful moment, and I'll never tire of its flicky death effect as my soul ascends into heaven!

-The sound effects are ravishing, with a sharp arcade-like quality throughout.
-David Whittaker's music plays alongside the sound effects using a technique we saw in Xenon.
-After all, there are only 3 channels.
-The music is awesome.
+The sounds are ravishing, with a sharp arcade-like style throughout.
+David Whittaker's music plays alongside these using a technique we saw in Xenon (ie, one channel is replaced as and when for the sound effects).
+After all, there are only 3 channels, so blame Yamaha.
+Look, the music is awesome.
+Nuff said.

-So it plays brilliantly while also looking and sounding superb.
+So, it plays brilliantly while looking and sounding superb.
 What a game, eh?
 Screenshot time...

 Level two ramps up the difficulty with weird wolfmen roaming the labyrinth!